BjarturLeoHlynsson/fab-academy-site/docs/pre-fab/week01.md

-# Principles and Practices
+# Website Making

 ## Assignment

-- Set up a documentation website using GitLab.
+- Set up a documentation website using GitHub.
-- Plan and sketch a potential final project.
+- Learn to compress all your images and videos

-More information can be found on the [Fab Isa Site](https://www.fabisa.is/N%C3%A1msefni/Pre-Fab/0-yfirlit/).
-Please note that the site is all in icelandic.
+More information can be found on the [🇮🇸 Fab Isa Site](https://www.fabisa.is/N%C3%A1msefni/Pre-Fab/1-heimasidugerd/).

 ## Setting Up the Website on GitHub

 !!! info "Instructions and Theme"
-    I followed these [instructions](https://www.fabisa.is/N%C3%A1msefni/Pre-Fab/1-heimasidugerd/) provided by [Svavar Konráðsson](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/index.html) at Fab Lab Ísafjörður, which were very helpful in setting up [MKDocs](https://www.mkdocs.org/).
+    I followed these [instructions](https://www.fabisa.is/N%C3%A1msefni/Pre-Fab/1-heimasidugerd/) provided by my instructor [Svavar Konráðsson](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/index.html), which were very helpful in setting up [MKDocs](https://www.mkdocs.org/).
 MKDocs is a static site generator that uses Markdown.
 There are numerous themes available, but I decided to use the [Material](https://squidfunk.github.io/mkdocs-material/) theme.

 To get started, I downloaded the following tools: